Brodinski: 2012–2016

 Very affected by the sudden death of DJ Mehdi in September 2011, Brodinski decided to take a new step in his career and launched the Bromance label, in collaboration with Manu Barron and Guillaume Berg, of which he is both the producer and artistic director.
 Bromance embodies the spirit of Brodinski, his taste for discovery without worrying about categories, the importance of human connections and an instinctive functioning guided by encounters.

 From the end of 2011, the label regularly signed new artists who formed the avant-garde of Parisian electronic music, including Gesaffelstein, Club Cheval and Louisahhh.
-Bromance then developed across the Atlantic and participated in the emergence of international artists.
-The label's catalog thus included the presence of Detroit rapper Danny Brown or even Canadian producers Kaytranada and Illangelo.
+Bromance's catalog then expanded internationally to North American artists including Detroit rapper Danny Brown and Canadian producers Kaytranada and Illangelo.

-In 2013, Kanye West called on Brodinski and Gesaffelstein to assist in the recording of his new album, Yeezus.
+In 2013, Kanye West called on Brodinski and Gesaffelstein to assist in the production of his new album, Yeezus.
 The two Bromance artists co-produced two tracks on the record, "Black Skinhead" and "Send It Up".
 At the same time, Brodinski developed his collaborations across borders.

-In the studio, he met the New York rapper Theophilus London or the standard bearer of Washington rap Shy Glizzy.
+In the studio, he met the New York rapper Theophilus London and the standard bearer of Washington rap Shy Glizzy.

-His collaborations, but also his travels to the United States first, inspired Brodinski to work on a first album: Brava.
-Released in early 2015, this album marked Brodinski's interest in the city of Atlanta and its rap culture.
-It notably contains collaborations with Bloody Jay, Young Scooter and Peewee Longway.
+His collaborations and his travels to the United States inspired Brodinski to release his first album, Brava.
+Released in early 2015, this album was inspired by Brodinski's interest in the city of Atlanta and its rap culture.
+It contains collaborations with rappers Bloody Jay, Young Scooter and Peewee Longway.

-His music video "Can't help myself" was the overall winner of Berlin Music Video Awards 2015, while its directors, MEGAFORCE, won the award for the "Best Director" category.
+His music video for "Can't Help Myself" was the overall winner of Berlin Music Video Awards 2015, while its directors, MEGAFORCE, won the award for the "Best Director" category.

 After the release of his first album, Brodinski hired young French producers such as Ikaz Boi, 8tm, and Myth Sizer under the Bromance banner, and associated them with American artists.
-The end of 2016 and the start of 2017 were marked by two releases, the Young Slime Season and Sour Patch Kid projects, which put Brodinski a little more on the Atlanta scene.
-We thus note on the second disc the presence of 21 Savage.
+The end of 2016 and the start of 2017 were marked by two releases, the Young Slime Season and Sour Patch Kid projects, which saw Brodinski continuing his interest in the Atlanta scene.
+The latter featured 21 Savage among other prominent Atlanta rappers.

 2016–2018

-Brodinski puts an end to the adventure of his label Bromance and decided to divide his time between Paris and Atlanta.
-He met many artists and released several projects such as the EP "Brain Disorder", "The Matrix" in collaboration with rapper Hoodrich Pablo Juan, or "The Graduation" the first EP of Lil Reek, a rapper he discovered in Atlanta and took under his wing.
+Brodinski closed the Bromance label and decided to divide his time between Paris and Atlanta.
+He met many artists and released several projects such as the EP "Brain Disorder", "The Matrix" in collaboration with rapper Hoodrich Pablo Juan, and "The Graduation" the first EP of Lil Reek, a rapper he discovered in Atlanta and took under his wing.
 Brodinski embarked on a new club tour towards the North American continent.